Careers And Work Related Learning

 Putting my plans into action

 Year 10 students write a personal statement reflecting on how they are changing, what they have to offer and what is important to them.
 Students look at how to use positive versions of their own story to manage wellbeing, progress and achievement.

 Students take part in activities that allow them to recognise and challenge stereotyping, discrimination and other barriers to equality, diversity and inclusion.
 They look at how to continue developing skills and qualities they will need to improve their employability.
 Students will demonstrate how they can be enterprising in the way they learn work and manage their career, know how to make plans and decisions carefully, including how to solve problems and deal with influences on them.
-Students also take part in employer led practical workshops to gain an insight into various types of careers.

 Year 12 attend a personal statement presentation and workshops to understand how to present themselves in a positive light and stand out from the rest in a written document to enhance their chances of a university offer or employment.
 Students assess how they are changing and can match their skills interest’s and values to opportunities in learning and work.
 Students take part in Independent Living Skills day and an employability and enterprise activity and assess the benefits to them as a learner.
 All Year 12 learn about safe working practices and the environment to recognise different levels of risk and understand their rights and responsibilities in the work place prior to taking part in a week of work experience.

 Year 13 in preparation for the next stage of their transition, attend a presentation on work life balance to understand why it is important for them to achieve a balance and how to do it.
 Students undertake mentoring roles of younger students within the Academy to develop their employability skills.
 To understand how employers ensure fairness and offer equal opportunities to all, along with systems they have in place to achieve this, year 12 learn about HR from our very own HR team.
 Students learn about Higher Degree Apprenticeship opportunities and how they differ to the traditional university route.